Did you know you could be in violation of privacy laws, simply by hosting your website on servers that are physically located outside of Canada?

 What it all comes down to is this: you are responsible for protecting any and all information collected from Canadians by your company, and you will be held liable and accountable for it.

 As the laws catch up with digital privacy and data security issues, storing data outside of Canada will become more complicated and enforcement will become standard.
-For example, some privacy changes will come into force on November 1st, 2018.
+For example, some privacy changes came into force on November 1st, 2018.
+The Office of the Privacy Commissioner is also tackling specific scenarios, such as the legal purchase of Cannabis in Canada and how this data may be accessed by other countries, resulting in denial of entry.

 Clearly, the safest way to ensure compliance, now and in the future, is to choose a website host with data centres physically located on Canadian soil.